gocd/docs.go.cd/installation/troubleshoot_installer.md

     Port 8153 could not be opened.
 Please Check if it is available Port 8154 could not be opened.
 Please Check if it is available

-In order to change default ports, edit `go-server.default` file, which is located in GoCD Server root directory:
+This could be happening if port 8153 or 8154 are already used.
+In order to change default ports, edit `/etc/default/go-server` if you installed GoCD Server, or `go-server.default` located in root directory if you run it via zip:

 ```
 GO_SERVER_PORT=8153